How to Get Rid of Mold in a Shower (DIY Guide)

 Materials You’ll Need

-Step 1: Safety Prep Before You Remove Mold From a Shower
+Step 1: Safety Prep Before You Get Rid of Mold in a Shower

 If you see widespread or unusual mold growth, consider testing or calling a remediation pro.
 For typical moisture-related mold behind tile, homeowners can usually handle it safely with the right precautions.